botpress/botpress-examples/motivation-bot/README.md

 ### 15. Add default response to all messages

-To answer to different messages of users, you need to grab them and in our case, we decided to temporary always answer the same thing.
-By adding those lines, this send a `botDefaultResponse` to all unanswered messages.
+To answer to different messages of users, you need to grab them and in our case, we decided to temporary always answer the same message.
+By adding those lines, this create a `botDefaultResponse` to all unanswered messages that we are going to add to `botpress-rivecript`.

 ```js
 bp.botDefaultResponse = event => {